ictr/covid19-outbreak-simulator/docs/_docs/models.md

 -   More complex simulation scenarios are provided by a plugin system where actions such as contact tracing, sampling can be simulated.

-The simulator simulates the epidemic of the population with the introduction of infectors.
-Detailed statistics are captured from the simulations to answer questions such as:

-1. What is the expected day and distribution for the first person to show symptoms?
-2. How many people are expected to be removed once an outbreak starts?
-3. How effective will self-quarantine before dispatch personnels to an enclosed environment?

-The simulator uses the latest knowledge about the spread of COVID-19 and is validated against public data.
-This project will be contantly updated with our deepening knowledge on this virus.

 ## Statistical models